MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/sconfig-on-ws2022.md

 The changes take effect immediately.

-## Configure remote management settings
+## Configure remote management

 You can enable various remote management scenarios from the **Configure remote management** main menu option:

 - **Enable or disable remote management** allows the use of remote PowerShell (also known as PowerShell remoting), Windows Admin Center, and certain Microsoft Management Console snap-ins.
 It is enabled by default for an authenticated domain network (if the server is joined to an Active Directory domain), or for the local subnet (for computers joined into a workgroup.)
-- **Enable or disable response to ping** allows the use of remote ICMP echo request (“ping”) to verify network connectivity.
+- **Enable or disable response to ping** allows the use of remote ICMP echo requests (“ping”) to verify network connectivity.
 It is disabled by default.

 1. From the main menu, type `4` and press `Enter` to enter the **Configure remote management** menu.
 1. Type `1` and press `Enter` to enable remote management or type `2` and press `Enter` to disable remote management.

-### Configure server response to ICMP echo request (“ping”)
+### Configure server response to ICMP echo requests (“ping”)

 1. From the main menu, type `4` and press `Enter` to enter the Configure remote management menu.
 1. To disable server response to ping, type `3` and press `Enter` to enable server response to ping or type `4` and press `Enter`.